thiagosindra/higher-resolution-hypothesis/docs/about.md

 ## About the Author

-I'm **Thiago Sindra**, a Software Engineer based in California, with years of experience turning ideas into systems.
-My journey began with a formal engineering background and a fascination for how complex systems—both human and digital—behave under changing conditions.
-Over time, I became deeply interested in cognitive neuroscience and found myself observing how my own thinking and behavior aligned (or didn't) with what the brain sciences suggest.
+I’m **Thiago Sindra**, a software engineer in California who enjoys turning ideas into systems.
+Over time, curiosity pulled me toward cognitive neuroscience, and I started comparing my own thinking and behavior with what research predicts—where they align, and where they clearly don’t.

-In addition to my engineering work, I once hosted a podcast called **What am I? – Challenge your perception of reality.**, where I invited guests to explore neuroscience, perception and how our inner mental lives shape our reality.
-That experience deepened my introspective habit—coupled with my analytical background in architecture and complexity—and led me to reflect on questions such as: Why do some people process sensory input differently?
-What happens when internal cognition feels both clearer and more chaotic than we expect?
+In addition to my engineering work, I once hosted a podcast called **What am I? – Challenge your perception of reality.**, where I invited guests to explore neuroscience, perception and how our inner mental lives shape what we call "real."

-That mix of technical thinking, introspection, and inquiry into the mechanisms of mind has shaped how I reflect on cognition, complexity, and human experience: with exploration grounded in observation, connection-making and genuine curiosity.
+Professionally, much of my work has involved **designing and operating distributed systems and large-scale networks**.
+That habit of thinking in architectures and trade-offs naturally informs how I frame the **Higher-Resolution Hypothesis**—as a distributed organization of the brain where branching, gating, and energy budgets shape what we perceive and how we think.

 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/thiagosindra/).

 ---